Find Cheap Life Insurance Quotes in Your Area

 A permanent life insurance policy would be a good option for final expenses.
 Specifically, you can purchase a small guaranteed whole life insurance policy, which is designed to be for burial expenses.
 This policy would not require a medical exam, so if you are not in great health or have a pre-existing condition, you could still receive coverage.

-For seniors over the age of 60 looking to buy term life insurance, there will be restrictions for the size of the face value and the coverage length that you can purchase.
-Each insurer will have its own rules regarding what types of policies are available for purchase.
-But typically, if you are trying to purchase term life insurance after the age of 65, you would be restricted to policy lengths of 10, 15 and 20 years.
-On the other hand, face values for senior term life insurance do not have restrictions, but all policies would require you to take a medical exam.
+For seniors over the age of 60 looking to buy term life insurance, there are restrictions on the size of the face value and the coverage length you can purchase.
+Each insurer has its own rules regarding which types of policies are available for purchase.

-Guaranteed and simplified whole life insurance products do not have any restrictions for over 60-year-olds, since these products are designed for seniors.
-However, life insurance providers will have coverage limitations that are associated with the product — face values typically range from $2,000 to $25,000.
+Guaranteed and simplified whole life insurance products do not have any restrictions for those over 60, since these products are designed for seniors.
+However, life insurance providers have coverage limits associated with the product — face values typically range from $2,000 to $25,000.

-Term life insurance through Haven Life provides some of the cheapest quotes for seniors but has more restrictive eligibility when compared with other companies.
-This is because a Haven Life term policy is only available if you are under 64 years old and there is a maximum death benefit of $1 million for anyone over the age of 60.
-Even with these restrictions, if you can get Haven Life, then you would be locking in a low rate for the entire coverage period.
+Term life insurance through Haven Life provides some of the cheapest quotes for seniors, but it has more restrictive eligibility when compared with other companies.
+This is because a Haven Life term policy is only available if you are under 64 years old, and there is a maximum death benefit of $1 million for anyone over the age of 60.
+Even with these restrictions, if you can get Haven Life, then you would lock in a low rate for the entire coverage period.
 Note that policy term lengths are only available from 10 to 20 years.

 MassMutual offers simplified whole life insurance that is available from 40 to 80 years old.
 This is a form of permanent life insurance, which means the policy would provide you coverage until you pass away.
-The plan is simplified issue, meaning there is no medical exam required and instead you would need to fill out some questions regarding your health and lifestyle.
-This can be extremely useful for elderly applicants who may have some less severe health conditions like asthma.
+The plan is a simplified issue, meaning there is no medical exam required.
+Instead, you would answer some questions about your health and lifestyle.
+This can be extremely useful for elderly applicants who may have less severe health conditions like asthma.

 Face values for MassMutual whole life insurance have a minimum of $2,000 to a maximum of $25,000 in coverage.
-This makes the policy ideal for end-of-life expenses including funeral costs or debts that you might owe.
+This makes the policy ideal for end-of-life expenses, including funeral costs or debts that you may owe.

-Mutual of Omaha also has an expanded range of age availability with guaranteed acceptance policies being offered to applicants between 45 to 85 years old.
+Mutual of Omaha also has an expanded range of age availability, with guaranteed acceptance policies offered to applicants between 45 and 85 years old.
 Furthermore, you can purchase up to $25,000 in death benefit coverage.